Andy Galpin's Supplement List: Maximize Your Performance

 Dose

-I was unable to find Dr. Galpins thoughts on Citrulline dosing but a safe and recommended dose per the Clevalnd clinic was 3-6 grams daily taken about an hour prior to exercise.
+He recommends dosing in line with research from the Clevalnd clinic that is 3-6 grams daily taken about an hour prior to exercise.

 Note if you use Citrulline Malate form there is less Citrulline so a dose around 8 grams is typical